-Every piece of our fair trade jewelry collection is handcrafted by artisans with love and care.
+Every piece of our fair trade jewelry collection is handcrafted by artisans with love and care in Ha Noi Vietnam and Otavalo, Ecuador.
 Because of that, we want to help you take care of your piece so you get the most out of it!

 It's helpful to keep jewelry in a cool, dry place.
-Most of our materials are natural, organic substances, so you want to make sure they aren't kept out in the sun or anywhere wet.
+The majority of our materials are natural, organic substances, so you want to make sure they aren't kept out in the sun or anywhere moist or wet.

 Avoid contact with moisture : don't wear your jewelry while you're putting lotion on or any oils on your body.
 The natural materials that your jewelry is made from will start to discolor or crack.